 Here are a few things to consider when moving for work:

 - Salary: Salaries vary enormously depending which industry you are in.
 The costs we outlined above should give you a rough idea, how much more you’ll want to be making to make the move worthwhile.
-You can also check salary ranges on sites such as Glassdoor and Payscale.
+You can also check salary ranges on sites such as Glassdoor, Payscale and Zip Recruiter.

-- How to find work: If you want to have a job lined up before you move to Los Angeles, but aren’t sure where to begin, the following sites are good places to start: Monster, Indeed, Snag a Job, Craigslist and LA City.
+- How to find work: If you want to have a job lined up before you move to Los Angeles, but aren’t sure where to begin, the following sites are good places to start: Monster, Indeed, Snag a Job, Craigslist, Zip Recruiter and LA City.
 You may also want to google recruiters in your industry, as they can often help land you some initial interviews as well.